 Laboratory of Skin Aging and Cancer Prevention

 Cancer risk is exponentially increasing with aging and aging-related diseases and cumulative exposure to environmental agents are connected with increased cancer risk.
-There are significant differences in aging as well as cancer susceptibility among individuals of the two sexes and of different ancestries.

 Aging has been connected with senescence of cells, which can function both as a fail safe mechanism against cancer development but also facilitate this process.
 The dual tumor-suppressing and -promoting function of cellular senescence depends on cell types and cell-cell interactions.